ScarlettYellow/academic-kickstart/content/authors/admin/_index.md

 Scarlett Huang is always on a journey of discovering her actual self and "true love".

-She used to be a liberal arts student, but fell in love with Technology in univeristy, especially designing Technology Products.
-This carried into her majors in both [Communication](https://drive.google.com/open?id=1zSoWb30w7oAiSfQvMJQd8bkCIeRSk5xB) and [Computer Science ](https://drive.google.com/open?id=1ICUjT-VQ_Fka3SFW8Jifxg4hM8gGqzTQ) in [Huazhong University of Science and Technology](http://english.hust.edu.cn/), and AI Product Manager (PM) internships at Pattern Recognition Center, [WeChat AI](https://ai.weixin.qq.com/), [Tencent](https://www.tencent.com/en-us/index.html),  and [AI Labs](https://www.didiglobal.com/science/ailabs) of [Didi Chuxing](https://www.didiglobal.com/), and [Smart Retail Department](https://megvii.com/en/solutions/smart_retail) of [Face++ (Megvii)](https://megvii.com/en).
+She is passionate about Product Innovation.
+She previously interned as a Product Manager at [ByteDance](https://www.bytedance.com/en/), [Didi Chuxing](https://www.didiglobal.com/), and Microsoft.
 She also founded and leaded the [AI Lab](https://unique-ailab.github.io/) of [Unique Studio](https://hustunique.com/).

-She positions herself as a fusion of both technology and humanities.
-Her goal is to promote the productization and commercialization of AI technology as an AI PM.
+She positions herself at the intersection of both technology and humanities.
+Her goal is to positively impact society by product innovation.

-She has AI productization experiences in the fields of Smart Retail, Intelligent Customer Service and Intelligent Mobility with the comprehensive application of various AI technologies, including CV, NLP, ASR, etc.